RSplinter00/DevToolBox/README.md

 1. Clone the project: `git clone https://github.com/RSplinter00/DevToolBox.git`
 2. Create your feature branch: `git checkout -b feature/YourGreatFeature`
-3. Commit your changes: `git commit -m 'Add some great feature'`
+3. Commit your changes: `git commit -m "Add some great feature"`
 4. Push to the branch: `git push origin feature/YourGreatFeature`

+## License

+Distributed under the MIT License.
+See `LICENSE.txt` for more information.

 <!-- Markdown links and images -->